fornililab/dfs/README.md

 to the authors of the program in publications resulting from the use of the program.
 Please see [LICENSE](LICENSE) for details.

-DFS is available on [GitHub](https://github.research.its.qmul.ac.uk/eex058/dfs "DFS").
+DFS is available on [GitHub](tobedefined "DFS").
 The distribution includes a Python module (dfsutils) that comprises the main classes and functions, as well as the following scripts:

  * **dfs**: runs the Double Force Scanning calculations
- * **compensatory_power**: calculates per-residue Compensatory Power index
+ * **compensatory_power**: calculates per-residue Compensatory Power
  * **data_muncher**: extracts data from the compressed HDF5 file
- * **dotM**: calculates the RMSIP between force and motion vectors
+ * **dotM**: calculates the RMSIP between force and displacement vectors

 A summary help can be obtained with the --help option, e.g.: